guidefari/here_hugo/content/note/denis-estimates.md

 - separating waste from the core functionality
 - releasing incrementally polished iterations, where each increment is done (rather than 7 different parts and only number 8 is the first version of "done")
 - setting strict deadlines for launching a severily under-polished MVP (static pages, limited functionality, manual data manipulation)

+# Related reading
+I can't help but think being a more product minded engineer will help one to provide higher quality estimates.
+I round up a few articles [here](/product-engineer).